OPENDAP/log-analysis/README.md

 # Log Processing

 ## What's here
-Python code to process raw BES logs that use the |&| separators.

-Now contains code to download Cloud Watch logs.
+There are XYZ different kinds of Hyrax/AWS/NGAP log processing tool here.

+There are files here to process the raw BES log (log_processing.py) and to process various JSON-formatted logs from AWS CloudWatch (download_logs.py, and others).
+There are also shell scripts that combine various python programs and `jq` programs to extract information from the logs.
+Most of the scripts here work with data from AWS.

+There are also some programs here that collate information from iterative tests of Hyrax, especially the hyrax500 parallel access tool.

+**Raw BES Logs**
-log_processing.py: Turn bes logs into CSV, fix the times and split the log up by PID. download_logs.py: Download CloudWatch json for a given log group and date range. response_times.py: Take many 'timing.txt' files made by the hyrax500-2 client and build
+* log_processing.py: Turn bes logs into CSV, fix the times and split the log up by PID.

+**Parallel access tools**
+* response_times2.py: Take many 'timing.txt' files made by the hyrax500-2 client and build
-		   a single csv file that's easy to graph. ngap-logs.py:
+		   a single csv file that's easy to graph.

+**JSON** Python tools (mostly for AWS CloudWatch log data)
+* download_logs.py: Download CloudWatch json for a given log group and date range.
+* ngap-logs.py: Merge two or three AWS/CW logs using the Hyrax request ID
+* join_json_array.py: Join records in two documents, each of which is a JSON array.
+	This performs an outer-product 'join' using the Hyrax request ID
+* join_metrics_log_with_application_log.py: Join the OLFS request & response logs
+	with the BES log.
+This joins the JSON-formatted log data using dates and not the request ID.
+* merge_request_response.py: This does the same operation as join_json_array.py
+	but with a bit less flexibility (the key name is fixed, etc.)
+* ngap-logs.py: This performs an outer-product join on the OLFS and BES JSON log information.
+It can also be used to find all the entries for a specific Hyrax request ID.
+* reorder-records.py: Reorder the fields in JSON log records.
+There are four 'priority' fields that are always listed first, followed by all the others.

+**JSON** Shell tools
+* all_200_responses.sh, ...: Look for all the 200 responses and show how many there are.
+* combined_analysis.sh: Look at the combined JSON information.
+Prints out various things.
+* download_and_merge.sh: Get the three logs (two from OLFS and one from the BES) and merge them using the request_id.
+* logs_overview.sh: Look over the combined log (might also work with the response_log.json) and report on the different kinds of responses.
+* merge_request_response.sh: Nifty `jq` command to merge the request and response JSON.

+## How to get access to the AWS/NGAP logs
+Not surprisingly, you need credentials to download CloudWatch logs from AWS/NGAP.

+Get the user id and secret key for the NGAP (or AWS) account and set that up using `aws credentials`.
+Then get the log stream name(s) and download them.

 ## How to run the tests
 Like this